tgrecojr/agentrunner/docs/02-requirements.md

 7.4.
 WHEN the system experiences a crash, THE **StateManager** SHALL ensure that all PostgreSQL writes committed before the crash are recoverable on restart with no data loss.

 7.5.
-WHEN Redis becomes unavailable, THE **StateManager** SHALL bypass the cache layer and read/write directly to PostgreSQL while logging cache failures to the **MonitoringCollector**.
+WHEN Redis becomes unavailable, THE **StateManager** SHALL bypass the cache layer and read/write directly to PostgreSQL while logging cache failures to stdout with trace_id.

 ---